Tyrik630/beam.nvim/README.md

 - Make sure you have the text objects installed that you're trying to use
 - Check `:messages` for any error output

-## Credits

-Inspired by the power of Vim's composable operations and the desire to operate on text without losing context.

 ### Inspiration

-This plugin was inspired by several excellent Neovim plugins that explore innovative ways of navigating and manipulating text:
+Inspired by the power of Vim's composable operations and the desire to operate on text without losing context as well as several excellent Neovim plugins that explore innovative ways of navigating and manipulating text:

 - [flash.nvim](https://github.com/folke/flash.nvim) - Jump to any location with minimal keystrokes
 - [leap.nvim](https://github.com/ggandor/leap.nvim) - General-purpose motion plugin with 2-character search